hyperdimensionalcomputingai/self-optimizing-agents/README.md

 uv run baml_extract_eval.py
 ```

-#### Graph RAG and agent pipeline evaluation
+#### Graph, vector and FTS-based (hybrid) RAG and agent pipeline evaluation

-🚧 TBD.
+We evaluate the RAG system that consists of a combination of graph, vector and FTS-based RAG
+using the [Opik](https://www.comet.com/site/products/opik/) observability tool.

 ## Graph visualization

-Once the graph has been created in Kuzu, you can visualize it using the
+Once the knowledge graph has been created in Kuzu, you can visualize it using the
 [Kuzu Explorer](https://docs.kuzudb.com/visualization/kuzu-explorer/#what-is-kuzu-explorer)tool.

 Use the provided `docker-compose.yml` configured with the relative path to your data, and